-The Trust has entered into a revolving operating facility (the "Facility") with a Canadian chartered bank (the "Bank") fully secured by first charges against certain investment properties.
-On December 31, 2022, the total amount available under the Facility was \$19.0 million.
-The interest rate is based on a calculated formula using the Bank's prime lending rate.
+The Trust has entered into the Facility with a Canadian Chartered Bank (the "Bank") fully secured by first charges against certain investment properties.
+On December 31, 2023, the total amount available under the Facility was \$19.0 million.
+Interest on the Facility is predominantly charged at a rate that varies with bank prime and may have a component with a fixed interest rate established based on a formula linked to bankers' acceptance rates.
 Amounts drawn under the Facility are due to be repaid at the maturity date on October 31, 2024.
-Amounts drawn under the Facility as at December 31, 2022 and December 31, 2021 were \$2.5 million and \$14.8 million, respectively.
+Amounts drawn under the Facility at December 31, 2023 was \$14.1 million (December 31, 2022 - \$2.5 million).